HealthCatalyst/Fabric.Databus/README.md

 Benefits:

 The queues can be monitored independently of the PipelineStep.

-Each PipelineStep has a defined queue item coming and going out so the QPipelineSteps are very pluggable You can specify the number of instances of each PipelineStep to use multiple threads The queues allow work to flow without each PipelineStep completing The queue manager controls how much data is loaded into memory Batching allows handling of large amounts of data by only loading small subsets in memory We use Unity so various modules can be replaced and unit testing is easy
+Each PipelineStep has a defined queue item coming and going out so the QPipelineSteps are very pluggable

+You can specify the number of instances of each PipelineStep to use multiple threads

+The queues allow work to flow without each PipelineStep completing

+The queue manager controls how much data is loaded into memory

+Batching allows handling of large amounts of data by only loading small subsets in memory

+We use Unity so various modules can be replaced and unit testing is easy

+# Running via console
+You can run ElasticSearchSqlFeederConsole and pass it a xml file.
+There is a sample fhir.xml.

 # Running Fabric.Databus via REST API and Docker